lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 students_ages = [22,      24,        22,       39,      36]
 ```

 There are two arrays: one with student names and the other with student ages.
 How do we print student names altogether with their ages ?
-What we could do is loop over the students with an `each_with_indexÌ, since the students array and the student_ages array have that in common!
+What we could do is loop over the students with an `each_with_index`, since the `students` array and the `student_ages` array have that in common!
 Let's do that:

 ```ruby
 students.each_with_index do |student, index|